 Employee benefit costs

 The company operates a defined contribution pension scheme.
-Contributions payable to the company's pension scheme are charged to the statement of profit or loss in the period to which they relate.
+Contributions payable to the company's pension scheme are charged to the income statement in the period to which they relate.

 Classification of financial instruments issued by the company